Don’t recommend percutaneous feeding tubes in patients with advanced dementia; instead, offer oral assisted feeding.

 Don’t leave an implantable cardioverter-defibrillator (ICD) activated when it is inconsistent with the patient/family goals of care.

-In about a quarter of patients with ICDs, the defibrillator fires within weeks preceding death.
-For patients with advanced irreversible diseases, defibrillator shocks rarely prevent death, may be painful to patients and are distressing to caregivers/family members.
-Currently there are no formal practice protocols to address deactivation; fewer than 10% of hospices have official policies.
+In many patients with ICDs, the defibrillator fires during the days preceding death.
+For patients with advanced irreversible diseases, defibrillator shocks rarely prevent death and may be a source of pain for patients and distress for caregivers and family members.
 Advance care planning discussions should include the option of deactivating the ICD when it no longer supports the patient’s goals.

 Don’t recommend more than a single fraction of palliative radiation for an uncomplicated painful bone metastasis.

-As stated in the American Society for Radiation Oncology (ASTRO) 2011 guideline, single-fraction radiation to a previously un-irradiated peripheral bone or vertebral metastasis provides comparable pain relief and morbidity compared to multiple-fraction regimens while optimizing patient and caregiver convenience.
-Although it results in a higher incidence of later need for retreatment (20% vs. 8 % for multi-fraction regimens), the decreased patient burden usually outweighs any considerations of long-term effectiveness for those with a limited life expectancy.
+Single-fraction radiation to a previously un-irradiated peripheral bone or vertebral metastasis provides comparable pain relief and morbidity compared to multiple-fraction regimens while optimizing patient and caregiver convenience.
+Although it is associated with a slightly higher rate of retreatment to the same site, the decreased patient burden usually outweighs any considerations of long-term effectiveness for those with a limited life expectancy.

 Don’t use topical lorazepam (Ativan), diphenhydramine (Benadryl), haloperidol (Haldol) (“ABH”) gel for nausea.